-A cloud is a large collection of water drops or ice crystals.
-The drops are so small and light that they can float in the air.
 When wet air is forced to rise into the cooler parts of the atmosphere, the tiny water drops in clouds join together and become heavier.
-They then fall as precipitation (rain, snow, hail) onto the land or into the ocean, rivers and lakes.
+They fall onto the ground or into oceans, rivers and lakes as rain, snow or hail.
+This process is known as precipitation.